Zillennials: Characteristics

 Zillennials are influenced by traits of both the preceding Millennial generation and subsequent Generation Z, often sharing strong, polarizing connectivity to one adjoining generation over the other.
 Members of this micro-generation consider the "fluid" nature of their age grade unsettling with potential to "tarnish their status and input in the workplace [via ageism]", according to a WGSN case study.
-The case study found that some zillennials preferred to be seen as millennials in the workplace, as they are seen as more professional, while younger zillennials believed they were "too young" for the characterization.
-According to author Tim Elmore, social scientists believe that a second micro-generation could lie between the millennial generation and Generation Z due to rapid demographic change during the 2010s.
+The case study found that some zillennials preferred to be seen as Millennials in the workplace, as they are seen as more professional, while younger zillennials believed they were "too young" for the characterization.
+According to author Tim Elmore, social scientists believe that a second micro-generation could lie between the Millennial generation and Generation Z due to rapid demographic change during the 2010s.

-A 2024 survey conducted by YouGov among 13,083 U.S. adults found that 31 percent of millennials relate to their own generation the most, while 19 percent relate to Gen Z. On the other hand, 31 percent of Gen Zers relate to their own generation the most, while 15 percent relate to millennials.
-The survey also found that most millennials and Gen Zers do not consider themselves to be part of the generation they're officially a part of.
+A 2024 survey conducted by YouGov among 13,083 US adults found that 31 percent of Millennials relate to their own generation the most, while 19 percent relate to Gen Z. On the other hand, 31 percent of Gen Zers relate to their own generation the most, while 15 percent relate to Millennials.
+The survey also found that most Millennials and Gen Zers do not consider themselves to be part of the generation they're officially a part of.

 Members of this cohort were children in the 2000s, during events such as the 9/11 terrorist attacks.
-They came of age in the 2010s, with the Brexit referendum and U.S. presidential election of 2016, COVID-19 pandemic and the 2020–2021 George Floyd protests being key formative events.
-They remember life in the early 2000s before smartphones, then experienced the sudden global Digital Revolution of the late 2000s and 2010s, navigating mobile LTE internet, cell phones, mobile devices and smartphones.
+Zillennials were too young for full understanding of the geopolitical context or the gravity of the 9/11 terrorist attacks, but grew up in the significant aftermath that helped shape their worldview.
+They came of age in the 2010s, with the Brexit referendum and US presidential election of 2016, COVID-19 pandemic, and the 2020–2021 George Floyd protests being key formative events.
+They remember life in the early 2000s before smartphones, then experienced the sudden global Digital Revolution of the late 2000s and 2010s, navigating mobile LTE internet, cell phones, mobile devices, and smartphones.